-A staff member may also request to take a period of leave before returning to work in his or her new gender.
-It will be necessary to consider whether this is to be part of his or her normal annual leave entitlement or some form of special leave.
+A staff member may also request to take a period of leave before returning to work in their new gender.
+It will be necessary to consider whether this is to be part of their normal annual leave entitlement or some form of special leave.
 The University's Special Leave Policy provides further information to guide decision making.